 Clean Air for Healthcare is a health data research platform and suite of applications for those living with respiratory conditions and those who care for them.
 By giving a unique, personalised perspective on health and air quality it allows users to see localised air quality data and empower their decisions on when to take part in certain activities or areas to avoid.

 It will help to enable personal action plans and with historical data and trend analysis help predict air quality changes giving the patient real-time and predictive information.

 By leveraging data analytics and predictive analytics patients can participate in their own care plans that could lead to improved patient health outcomes, reduced healthcare costs and improved care delivery.

 We deliver Analytics as a Service by consolidating data onto policy-controlled platforms and providing business users with self-service analytics.

-Our Building a Sustainable Business using Open Data Mini-pitch competition applications are now open.
+Our Building a Sustainable Business using Open Data event is this Thursday.
 Anaeko has organised a series of virtual networking events to educate and inform, culminating in an Open Data Business Model Mini-pitch Competition.
-Find out more:
+Register: